auxfuse/Milestone1/README.md

 ![One Last Rep Logo](assets/images/olrfitnesslogo.png)

-This website creates a centered point for non-members and members alike to view the facilities and amenities at play, the classes available, the wide facet of coaching and contact the Gym directly through a contact form.
+This website creates a centered point for non-members and members alike to view the facilities and amenities at play, the classes available, the wide facet of coaching, and enabling the contact of the Gym directly through a contact form.

 ### Functionality of Project.
 The project utilises the Bootstrap Framework to create a multi-page fully responsive, Mobile-First approach Website.
 It is completely